-While Millennials can be defined as widely as children born in the late 70’s to those born in the early 2000s, the fact is that some of them are already becoming alarmingly close to retirement age—and pushing their Baby Boomer or Silent Generation parents or grandparents ahead of them.
+While the Millennial generation can be defined as widely as children born in the late 70’s to those born in the early 2000s, the fact is that some of them are already becoming alarmingly close to retirement age—and pushing their Baby Boomer or Silent Generation parents or grandparents ahead of them.

 Since many members of these generations have been struggling mightily merely to make ends meet or beat back the student loans beast, retirement and estate planning is the last financial issue on their minds.
 Baby boomers who may have shifted the entire tuition burden to their children now see the consequences of high-cost, low-return decisions.